 If you're staying on the coast, you'll probably be close to the sea.
 But the mountains often jut right up from the sea all along the coast, meaning that there could be a steep uphill climb to your accommodation from the beach.
 This can be hard work in summer when the heat is intense.
 Hiring a car means that you have the flexibility of driving to the beach and exploring other beaches all over the coast.

-Rent a Car Montenegro - Requirements
+Montenegro Rent a Car Requirements

 Different rental car companies have different requirements, but if you meet these minimum requirements you’ll be able to hire a car in Montenegro: